krithikadass/Exp-1-ATM/README.md

 # SRS (Procedure):

-A Library Management System UML Diagram represents the design of how different components of a library interact.
+The ATM and Banking Management System UML Diagram represents the design of how different components of a library interact.
 It typically includes several types of UML diagrams.
 Here's a simple explanation of each, along with the most important one: the Class Diagram.
 Use Case Diagram Shows actors and system functionalities.
 Actors: Librarian, Member Use Cases: Search Book, Issue Book, Return Book, Add Book, Remove Book, Pay Fine Sequence Diagram (Example: Book Issue Process) Shows object interactions in time sequence:

 Actor: Member